turbot/tailpipe-docs/docs/manage/partition.md

 The partition has two labels:

 1. The table name.
 The table name is meaningful and must match a table name for an installed plugin.
-The table name implies the shape of resulting parquet file, and also makes assumptions about the source data format.
+The table name implies the shape of resulting Parquet file, and also makes assumptions about the source data format.
 For example, the `aws_cloudtrail_log` table is defined in the AWS plugin.
-The shape of that table (the structure of the data in the destination parquet file, which corresponds to table columns) is defined in the AWS plugin.
+The shape of that table (the structure of the data in the destination Parquet file, which corresponds to table columns) is defined in the AWS plugin.

 2. A partition name.
 The partition name must be unique for all partitions in a given table (though different tables may use the same partition names).